moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 # Step 7: welcome to the paintings realm of the Salon Carré and the Grande Galerie
 </a>

+## Salon Carré

-Exit sculptures, enter paintings !
+Exit sculptures and decorative arts, enter paintings !
 (For now at least...)

-## Salon Carré
 The *Sallon Carré*, one of the most iconic Louvre rooms, is today filled with paintings of christian subjects.
-The Virgin, the Christ, and the Biblical Magi, among others are the stars of this place.
+The Virgin, the Christ, and the Biblical Magi (among many others) are the stars of this place.
 It also posesses one of the most beautifully crafted ceilings that can be found in the museum.

 If you happen to be a Sandro Botticelli fan, you will be happy to know that the Renaissance artist has some of his work exhibited in the Louvre.
 In the *Sallon Carré*, one can take a look at the *The Virgin and the Child* and *Three Scenes from the Story of Esther*, and if you dare exit the room from the right and walk towards the main stairs, you will encounter two frescoes by Botticelli: *Venus and the Three Graces Presenting Gifts to a Young Woman* and *A Young Man Being Introduced to the Seven Liberal Arts*.
 (If you decide to venture to see the frescoes, walk back to the *Sallon Carré* when you're done).